nishanthsanjeev/DynamicHistoricalBiases/README.md

 ## Information on each file:

-Note: When running the *freqscript.py* file - make sure to run using Python2!<br />
+Note: When running the Python frequency scripts - make sure to run using Python2.<br />
 All other .py files - Python3 works just fine.